brown-band/website/pages/scripts/1967-1968/fall/princeton.md

 date: 1967-11-04
 ---

-> _this one is the same as the Yale script. huh. — JF_
+:script-note[this one is the same as the Yale script. huh. — JF]

 Introducing the Brown University Marching Band, Don Kent, President; Frank Marrianoccio, Director; Mark Hochberg, Ken Pasternak and Don Herron Drum Majors.